Uomi-network/uomi-staking-farm/README.md

 - **`stakingToken.sol`**: A mock token contract used for staking in tests.
 - **`rewardToken.sol`**: A mock token contract used for rewarding in tests.

+## Rewards

+Rewards will stop after reaching maxRewardsBlock, after that a snapshot will be done to airdrop tokens on the mainnet, admin will set 'mainnet released' and after that users can withdraw their tokens without losing the earned rewards

 ### Running Tests